Roblox/roact/docs/api-reference.md

 ```
 find([constraints]) -> list[ShallowWrapper]
 ```
 When a dictionary of constraints is provided, the function will filter the children that do not satisfy all given constraints.
-Otherwise, as `getChildren` do, it returns a list of all children wrapped into ShallowWrappers.
+Otherwise, it returns the `children` field that contains all children wrapped into ShallowWrappers.

 ---